-In the APPOINT-PNH trial, the percent change from baseline in LDH was measured as a secondary endpoint as increased concentration of LDH serve as a biomarker of intrvascular hemolysis. ^{33,9} The mean LDH level decreased within the first week of treatment, with a mean of 278 U/L at 24 weeks with 95% of participants achieving LDH levels \leq 1.5 times the upper limit of normal.25
+In the APPOINT-PNH trial, the percent change from baseline in LDH was measured as a secondary endpoint as increased concentrations of LDH are a biomarker of intravascular hemolysis. $^{39,9}$ On average, LDH levels decreased within the first week of treatment to a mean level of 261 U/L at 24 weeks, with around 95% of participants achieved LDH levels $\leq$ 1.5 times the upper limit of normal. $^{25,43}$ estimated 41% to 55% of the trial participants surpassed the predetermined subscale-specific thresholds of meaningful response in the European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30 (EORTC QLQ-C30) scale.

-Patient-Reported Outcome: Fatigue
+Patient-Reported Outcome: Fatigue and Quality of Life

-Self-reported fatigue, as measured by the FACIT-Fatigue score, improved from baseline by 10.8 points (95% CI 8.67, 12.8) at 24 weeks,25 and was greater than the suggested minimal clinically important difference (MCID) of five points among PNH patients.37
+Self-reported fatigue, as measured by the FACIT-Fatigue score, improved from baseline by a mean of 10.8 points (95% CI 8.67, 12.8) at 24 weeks; greater than the suggested minimal clinically important difference (MCID) of five points in patients with PNH.
+In an exploratory analysis, an